Beyond Deterministic Translation for Unsupervised Domain Adaptation: Experiments

-The results for the \textbf{SYNTHIA-to-Cityscapes} benchmark are reported in Table~\ref{tab:benchmark_syn2city}.
-Following the protocol evaluation protocol of previous studies~\cite{Li_19_BDL, yang_20_PCEDA, yang_2020_FDA} we report the mIoU of our method on $13$ and $16$ classes.
-We observe that our methods outperforms previous state-of-the art methods by a large margin.
+The results for the \textbf{SYNTHIA-to-Cityscapes} benchmark and ResNet101 backbone are reported in Table~\ref{tab:benchmark_syn2city}.
+In the supplementary material we provide results obtained using FCN-8s with VGG-16 and comparison with additional state-of-the-art methods.
+Following the evaluation protocol of previous studies~\cite{Li_19_BDL,yang_20_PCEDA,yang_2020_FDA,vu_2019_advent,Cheng_21_dual_path} we report the mIoU of our method on $13$ and $16$ classes.
+We observe that our method outperforms previous state-of-the art methods by a large margin (+3.7 compared to DPL\cite{Cheng_21_dual_path}).
 We note here that the domain gap between SYNTHIA and Cityscapes is much larger compared to the domain gap between GTA and Cityscapes.
 We attribute the substantial improvements obtained by our method to the stochasticity in the translation which allows us to better capture the range of scenes encountered in the two domains and to generate sharp samples even in cases where there is a large domain gap between the two domains.